prmr/JetUML/docs/functional/properties.md

 * A *setter* for the property.
 * A *getter* for the property.

 The getter and setter are references to objects whose method will obtain (`get`) or set (`accept`) the value of the property.
 These are intended to be supplied through lambda expressions.
-With this design, a separate object (the property) thus becomes a proxy for a small part of the state of a graph element.
+With this design, a separate object (the property) thus becomes a proxy for a small part of the state of a diagram element.
 Although technically the getter and setter used to initialize a `Property` instance could be defined to get and set values on *different* objects, this is not an intended use: a given property should always get and set values *on the same object*.
 The following object diagram shows a `Property` instance to represent the X-coordinate of a `ClassNode`.

 ![JetUML Class Diagram](properties1o.png)